-Invest in a good, high quality knife sharpener.
-Stainless steel knives require frequent sharpening.
+Invest in a good, high-quality sharpener.
+Stainless steel edges require frequent sharpening.

-Many knife makers and brands say that their knives can go in the dishwasher, but the detergent in dishwasher soap can damage some metals and even the handles of knives.
-To keep your knives in tip-top shape, hand wash them.
+Many manufacturers and brands say that their knives can go in the dishwasher, but the detergent in dishwasher soap can damage some metals and even the handles.
+To keep your them in tip-top shape, hand wash them.

 Use good cutting boards

-When you cut on cheap or even glass cutting boards, the knife’s edge hits a very hard surface, dulling the edge and making the knife not sharp.
-Glass boards, in particular, have very rough edges on knives.
+When you cut on cheap or even glass cutting boards, the knife’s edge hits a very hard surface, dulling the edge.
+Glass boards, in particular, have very rough edges.